 The SMS shall include RS-232/RS-485 communication link between the various system components as well as TCP/IP network interface capability.
 Field devices such as card readers, alarm inputs, control points, shall be connected to fully distributed intelligent field panels capable of operating without host computer intervention in a non-degraded mode.

 The SMS shall be able to design customized ID cards directly from the access management software.
 No specific program or software other than the access management software and no additional licensing shall be required for this function.
-Any workstation shall be capable of being used as a badging station.
+Any EntraPass Workstation shall be capable of being used as a badging station.
 Badging shall be fully integrated with the card database.

 SUBMITTALS